-The Parent Company's Management is responsible for the preparation and contents of the financial statements in accordance with the ESEF Regulation.
+The Company's Management is responsible for the preparation and contents of the financial statements in accordance with the ESEF Regulation.

-In addition, the Parent Company's Management is responsible for maintaining an internal control system that reasonably ensures the preparation of financial statements of the Group without material non-compliance with the reporting requirements of the ESEF Regulation, whether due to fraud or error.
+In addition, the Company's Management is responsible for maintaining an internal control system that reasonably ensures the preparation of financial statements without material non-compliance with the reporting requirements of the ESEF Regulation, whether due to fraud or error.

-The Parent Company's Management is also responsible for:
+The Company's Management is also responsible for:

-- Publishing to the public the financial statements of the Group contained in the Management report in a valid XHTML format as part of the financial reporting process;
+- Publishing to the public the financial statements contained in the Management report in a valid XHTML format as part of the financial reporting process;